silentorb/game-design/docs/social-strategy-rpg.md

 * Most prices should be communicated to the player
   * Maybe all prices should be communicated to the player
 * Price communication should be communicated both at the moment of decision and in the future
+* In most cases, price should be more than just opportunity cost
+  * In other words, minimize choices that are purely beneficial where the only challenge of the choice is that the options are mutually exclusive
+    * This would mean having cases where the player would rather not choose any of the provided options
+    * It's like a game of "Would you rather"

-### Measurable Winning/Loss
+### Measurable Loss

 * Quantifiable
-* Users can see reports of how close they are to permanent winning or losing
+* Users can see reports of how close they are to losing
 * Fungible integration
 * Like when your HP reaches zero in combat)
 * Not every aspect of losing has to be quantifiable, but its helpful to have some foundational metrics
-* Quantifiable winning can be high-level and does not need to be precise
-  * Such as games where a player has to complete a collection of tasks of roughly the same size and can have a sense of "Oh, I've completed half of the tasks so I must be half way through"

 ### Player Information